GSA/fedramp-gov/_posts/2024-09-26-agile-delivery-pilot-update.md

 We have selected six Cloud Service Offerings (CSOs) for initial participation in our <a href="https://www.fedramp.gov/2024-07-10-launch-of-the-fedramp-pilot-program/" target="_blank" rel="noopener noreferrer">agile delivery pilot</a>.
 The pilot will rapidly accelerate the secure delivery of innovative features and services to customers by assessing risks against pre-assessed, objective security criteria in automated continuous integration and continuous delivery/deployment (CI/CD) pipelines.

 We plan on expanding the pilot to include additional CSOs over time.
-CSOs who did not apply initially but are interested in participating are encouraged to reach out to <a href="info@fedramp.gov" target="_blank" rel="noopener noreferrer">info@fedramp.gov</a> for more information.
+CSOs who did not apply initially but are interested in participating are encouraged to reach out to <a href="mailto:info@fedramp.gov">info@fedramp.gov</a> for more information.

 <h4>What stakeholder groups need to know</h4>